Azure-Whale/Covid-19-related-Tweets-Analysis/README.md

 The final step is to do a match & count in our collected tweet, and try to find most common side-effects of Covid-19 talked by people on Twitter
 ## Results:
-By extracting and visualizing these data, we try to learn things behind these daily tweets.
+By extracting and visualizing these data using Tableau, we try to learn things behind these daily tweets.
 Here is the frequency distribution of where people mentioned Covid-19 side-effects in their tweets.
 The distribution vary from one side-effect to another one.

 ### Distribution of US
 ![alt text](https://github.com/Azure-Whale/Covid-19-related-Tweets-Analysis/blob/master/Images/City.png)